Diving in Illes Medes

 Seven-islet limestone archipelago off L'Estartit, the Spanish Mediterranean's flagship marine reserve with tame groupers, gorgonian walls and tunnel systems.

-Last updated April 2026
+Last updated May 2026

 Overview

 Forty years of no-take protection have turned this seven-islet archipelago a kilometre off L'Estartit into the Spanish Mediterranean's clearest proof of recovery.
 The story shows up in the fish.
 Large dusky groupers hold territory at virtually every island site from five metres down to the deep walls, often approaching divers rather than drifting away.
-2024 trip reports still name the "big black mero" and schooling barracuda as the defining image of the reserve.
+Divers still name the "big black mero" and schooling barracuda as the defining image of the reserve.

 The archipelago is the submerged continuation of the Montgri massif: limestone ridges carved into tunnels, caves, vertical walls, pinnacles and boulder fields.
 La Vaca cuts a thirty-metre tunnel through Meda Gran, backlit by daylight with a resident grouper at the entrance.
 The Dofi complex crosses Meda Petita through chambers, short caves and a cathedral-vaulted passage at eighteen to twenty metres, carpeted in red coral.
 On the outer faces, Pedra de Deu and Pota del Llop drop past forty-five metres through blue and yellow Paramuricea fields.
 Sheltered options like El Salpatxot, Embarcador del Frances and Cova de la Reina keep Open Water divers inside the same ecosystem.